Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 The file is appended to across runs and contains the raw debug statements from `environment_generator`.
 Without `--debug-log-file` the extra logs appear only on the console.

+Pass `--forecast-log <path>` to append ROI forecast values and the calculated thresholds for each run.
+The file is written in JSON lines format so it can be processed programmatically.

 ## Synergy metrics exporter